-Yearly, OHCD reviews HUD published payment standards, conducts a survey and analysis of utility standards, and makes necessary adjustments within established guidelines to ensure that program participants are not rent burdened while at the same time ensuring that payment standards and utility costs are fairly representative of open market rents, and housing costs.
+Yearly, OHCD reviews HUD published Fair Market Rents, conducts a survey and analysis of utility standards, and makes necessary adjustments within established guidelines to ensure that program participants are not rent burdened while at the same time ensuring that payment standards and utility costs are fairly representative of open market rents, and housing costs.
+The payment standards were increased for all bedroom sizes effective 12-1-16.